{{org_field_logo}}

 Vaccination Requirements for Staff

-All care staff are encouraged to be vaccinated against high-risk infections to comply with infection control best practices.
-The following vaccinations are recommended:
+All care staff are strongly encouraged to be vaccinated against high-risk infections in line with national guidance and best practice.
+The following staff vaccinations are recommended:

 Maintaining Staff Vaccination Records